rohitchauraisa1997/crud-fast-api/README.md

 # crud-fast-api
-Building a simple CRUD based app using FastApi as the server and MySQL as the database.
+Building a simple CRUD based app using FastApi as the web-server and MySQL as the database.